HTTPArchive/data-pipeline/README.md

 # multiple paths must be comma separated, without spaces
 gcloud pubsub topics publish projects/httparchive/topics/crawl-complete --message "gs://httparchive/crawls/chrome-Feb_1_2023,gs://httparchive/crawls/android-Feb_1_2023"
 ```

+Note that this can be run for an individual crawl (first example), or for both crawls (second example).

 ### Pipeline types